gityash2024/synaps/DEPLOYMENT_AWS.md

      Name: frontend
      Value: 16.24.169.224
      ```
    - Getting a 401 error from APIs on the frontend, although the correct API call is going from the IP.
 This might be resolved by step 6 or may require a backend fix to allow the response.
-A screenshot has also been shared.

 ## Performance Optimization